Trailer Impact: Dumbo Posts Highest Recall at 42.7%; Avengers: Endgame Posts Most Interest in a Cinema View at 75.5% - Boxoffice

-This month’s live-action remake of a Disney animated classic rises to first place, as April’s superhero sequel continues leading our other main metric this week, in our weekly Thursday feature Trailer Impact.
+This month’s live-action remake of a Disney animated classic stays in first place, as April’s superhero sequel continues leading our other main metric this week, in our weekly Thursday feature Trailer Impact.

 Top Three Trailers with Highest Recall Score Among Moviegoing Audiences